KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 not all things are **eternal**.

 Some **gods** arise within **impermanent hypostases**,
-and may dissolve when their structural field retracts—
+and may dissolve when their structural field retracts —
 especially those bound to:

 - **Superficial layers** (**SS / SM**)